Loop of Jade: Reception

-The Guardian, reviewed Loop of Jade as an amazing debut collection.
-Saying that the poet, Sarah Howe, combines her Chinese-British heritage along with her love for writing and the outcome is something both memorable and something we aren't used to. “'The twin lids / of the black lacquer box / open away', writes Howe in 'Mother’s Jewellery Box': 'a moonlit lake / ghostly lotus leaves / unfurl in tiers // silver chains / careful o’s and a’s / in copperplate" This sets the tone early on in the poem and depending on the reader's taste can seen as "graceful or, decorative and over-designed."
+The Guardian reviewed Loop of Jade as an amazing debut collection.
+Saying that the poet, Sarah Howe, combines her Chinese-British heritage along with her love for writing and the outcome is something both memorable and something we aren't used to. “'The twin lids / of the black lacquer box / open away', writes Howe in 'Mother’s Jewellery Box': 'a moonlit lake / ghostly lotus leaves / unfurl in tiers // silver chains / careful o’s and a’s / in copperplate" This sets the tone early on in the poem and depending on the reader's taste can be seen as "graceful or, decorative and over-designed."